Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Radiation-reaction evolution equations

 where

 The helper functions appearing in the hereditary contribution are given by

 The various enhancement functions appearing in these equations are listed below.

 Next we state the evolution equation for the eccentricity.
-Note that we observed errors in the 2PN and 3PN order expressions in Eqs.~(C10) and (C11) of~\cite{arun-2009}.
-These are likely due to the fact that only the relation between $e^\mathrm{MH}$ and $e^\mathrm{ADM}$ was inserted, but one also has to transform $\ud e^\mathrm{ADM}/\ud t$ to $\ud e^\mathrm{MH} / \ud t$.
+Note that we observed errors in the 2PN- and 3PN-order expressions in Eqs.~(C10) and (C11) of Ref.~\cite{arun-2009}.
+These are likely due to the fact that only the relation between $e^\mathrm{MH}$ and $e^\mathrm{ADM}$ was inserted, but one also has to transform $\ud e^\mathrm{ADM}/\ud t$ to $\ud e^\mathrm{MH} / \ud t$,

 where